 Why Do You Need Fire Alarm Monitoring Services in Addition to Other Fire Protection?

 At AIE, we are often asked why commercial fire alarm monitoring systems are so important, especially when fire sprinklers, extinguishers, and other life safety systems are in place.
 The simple answer is that dependable, 24/7 fire protection and fire alarm monitoring services cut down on firefighter notification time and speeds up their arrival, saving property and lives.

 When a fire alarm goes off in your restaurant, hotel, school, retail store, or office building, a monitoring device assesses the signal to rule out a false alarm and instantly transmits the emergency to first responders.
 The fire department can be on its way often before a person can call 911 or physically get help, especially when trapped by fire.

 Fire alarm monitoring requirements can vary from state to state.
 This is a question best answered by either a professional fire-protection company, your local Authority Having Jurisdiction (AHJ), and/or the 2018 edition of the NFPA 101 Life Safety Code®.
 You can also find many of the fire codes and monitoring requirements on the NFPA website.

 There are many variations on what is required, where, and when, based on many factors, including the age of your buildings and their NFPA occupancy classifications.
-Of course, being a fire protection company, AIE feels every occupied building would benefit greatly from commerical fire alarm monitoring services, regardless of whether it is “required” or not.
-Be sure to check your NFPA 101 Occupancy Classification to determine whether 24/7 monitoring is required for your business.
+Of course, being a commercial fire protection company, AIE feels every occupied building would benefit greatly from monitored fire protection services, regardless of whether it is “required” or not.
+Be sure to check your NFPA 101 Occupancy Classification to determine whether 24/7 business fire alarm monitoring services are required.
 You can always contact our experienced team to verify.